allenai/s2-folks/examples/python/find_coauthored_papers/README.md

 Given two author names, this script finds coauthored papers.
 In the case there are multiple matches for either author's name, we print a description of each match.
-The user should then re-run this script with a specific author ID.
+The user should figure out which author they actually want, and then re-run with a specific author ID.

 S2 APIs involved:
 * [/graph/v1/author/search](https://api.semanticscholar.org/api-docs/graph#tag/Author-Data/operation/get_graph_get_author_search)